Minnesota Health Insurance: 2021 Coverage Guide

 November 1, 2020 - December 15, 2020.
 Coverage begins January 1, 2021.

 How to Get Health Insurance in Minnesota

 It’s a good idea to have a projection of healthcare costs for the following year.
 You can estimate it based on the previous year.
 You’ll need this to decide which type of coverage is right for you, and which level tier suits your needs and will be most economical.
 Sometimes, higher premiums end up saving you money if you frequently visit care providers.
 The smartest way to get the most competitive rates for the coverage you need is to compare health insurance companies and health insurance quotes.
 After you submit the form you’ll get several competing health insurance rates to choose from, and we’ll connect you with an agent in your area so you can buy the coverage or ask questions about the plan you’re considering.

 What Types of Health Insurance Are Available in Minnesota?

 HMOs, EPOs, PPOs and POS plans are available in Minnesota.
 Most of these plans have a network of providers, which makes getting the care you need even more affordable.
 If you have doctors that are not in the networks you’re considering, you may opt for a PPO plan, which will still partially cover your visits.
 It’s important to note that plans are also broken down into tiers: bronze, silver and gold.
 Gold plans cover 80% of all costs and have lower deductibles than the lesser tiers.
 Bronze plans only cover 60% of costs and silver plans cover 70%.

 Does Health Insurance Cover Pre-existing Conditions?

-Marketplace health plans cannot deny anyone health insurance coverage based on pre-existing conditions.Compare Health Insurance Plans in Minnesota
+The Affordable Care Act made it illegal for marketplace health plans to deny anyone health insurance coverage based on pre-existing conditions.Compare Health Insurance Plans in Minnesota